-That is the question that three people close to me are asking themselves and me, as they seek to understand and get through it all.
+That is the question that three people close to me are asking themselves and me, as they seek to understand and get through the grieving process.
 Two of the three are dealing with a parent who has Alzheimer’s Disease, while the other is dealing with a father who’s been told his cancer has progressed too far and there is nothing more they can do for him.
 All three stories break my heart every time I hear about their struggles.

 As a friend, it’s so hard to see my friends who have parents with Alzheimer’s struggle through visits where they have to repeat things over and over; hear that their parent doesn’t remember them and/or feel threatened by their presence; seeing the fear in their parent’s eyes – where before they saw love, compassion and strength.